 The following news flow and events are anticipated through to the Christmas 2023/New Year 2024 period.
-There is a strong focus on capturing the success of the 2023 drill campaign and Historical Core Program, with a significant number of updated and first-time MREs expected in the coming months.
-Activity in the Long South Gap area will be reported as the drilling program progresses.
+The focus is capturing the success of the 2023 drill campaign and Historical Core Program, with several updated and first-time Mineral Resource Estimates (MREs) expected in the coming months.